 Application Process for design studies (BA)

-A certain level of artistic and creative talent must be displayed and verified by applicants.
+Applicants must verify the academic qualifications.
+Also a certain level of artistic and creative talent must be displayed and verified by applicants.
 Our qualifying examination consists of an assessment based on a portfolio, a practical assessment and a colloquium.

 Work samples (portfolio) must consist of 30 to 40 self-created pieces.
 Topics are chosen by the candidates themselves.
 If work samples mostly consist of movies and animated films, fewer pieces can be submitted.
 Possible samples for pre-selection include: